 Guide rollers, or idler rollers, provide support to other roller systems like conveyors, but they do not actually move anything.

-Grooved rollers are called so because they have a grooved pattern, usually a spiral, U or V; grooved rollers are usually part of moving systems like belt driven conveyor systems.
+Grooved rollers are called so because they have a grooved pattern, usually a spiral, U or V; grooved rollers are usually part of moving systems like belt driven conveyor systems, or used for extrusion.

 Conveyor rollers, simply move, or convey, materials.

 Live shaft rollers are designed to withstand difficult environments and high load quantities; they have external bearings in which both the roller shaft and the roller rotate.

 Dead shaft rollers have internal bearings located at the same place as a spinning roller that spins around a stationary shaft.